ilijapet/musical_nft_thumbnails/README.md

 ### Installing postgres database

-This postgres installation procedure is written for WLS environment and it will presume that you already have WSL installed on your machine.
-If that's not the case go fist to WSL documentation and ones you successfully finish installation process you can continue from this point.
+Postgres installation procedure is written for WLS environment and it will presume that you already have WSL installed on your machine.
+If that's not the case go first to WSL documentation.
 (If you want to check if you have WSL already installed just can go to windows command line and type `wsl -l -v`)

+Installation from Linux terminal
 ```
 $ sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt $(lsb_release -cs)-pgdg main" > /etc/apt/sources.list.d/pgdg.list'